4GeeksAcademy/python-lists-loops-programming-exercises/exercises/08.1-Merge_list/README.md

  4. Print the new variable with the merged lists.

- ## 💡 Hint:
+ ## 💡 Hints:

-- You will have to loop through each list and insert their items into a new list.
++ You will have to loop through each list and insert their items into a new list.

++ There are more ways to merge lists in python, this would be a good time for you to search on the Internet "how to merge lists in python".

  ## 💻 Expected result: